saltycrane/react-learning/9.2-my-comments/README.md

 To Do
 -----
- - add delete, filtering, tags
+ - add filtering, tags
+ - comment detail view
+ - animation for add and delete